-TSA Pre✓™ application program members and U.S. citizens who are currently enrolled in Global Entry, NEXUS, SENTRI or Canadian citizens who are members of NEXUS, as well as other individuals who already have a Known Traveler Number (KTN), are eligible to participate in TSA Pre✓™.
+TSA Pre✓™ application program members, participants in a U.S. Customs and Border Protection (CBP) Trusted Traveler program* (Global Entry, NEXUS, SENTRI) and other individuals who have been provided a Known Traveler Number (KTN) are eligible to participate in TSA Pre✓™.

 If you already have a Known Traveler Number, you do not need to apply for a DHS Trusted Traveler program.

 Not sure what which DHS Trusted Traveler program is right for you?
 View a comparison chart of the four DHS Trusted Traveler programs.

 - Complete an online application.

 - Schedule an appointment at a TSA Pre✓™ application center.
 (More than 280 centers nationwide.)